-The light-armed helicopter (LAH) was developed by Korea Aerospace Industries (KAI), the sole aircraft maker in South Korea.
+The light-armed helicopter (LAH) was developed by South Korean aircraft maker Korea Aerospace Industries.
 The aircraft producer won final approval in November 2022 to produce LAHs with an injection of 5.75 trillion won ($4.34 billion) by 2031.
 The LAH, carrying a 20-millimeter (0.7 inch) machine gun and four anti-tank missiles or 70mm rocket pods, can fly at a maximum speed of 324 kilometers (201 miles) per hour.

 The helicopter also passed a nine-week field test in a Canadian territory with an average winter temperature of minus 32 degrees Celsius (minus 25.6 degrees Fahrenheit) to assess its effectiveness and suitability for combat in February 2022, about four years after a prototype was released in 2018.